Germany is a relatively modern state. In the mid nineteenth century Germany

 duchies were to be administered.
 Historians still debate whether the

-German chancellor, Bismarck, deliberately set out to provoke Austria.
+German chancellor, Bismarck, deliberately set out to provoke Austria (by fuller).

 Either way, the result was a political division within the German